fgamgee/Jitsi-Meet-Secure-Server/README.md

 - Estimated required network bandwidth and hardware requirements for stand-alone Jitsi-Meet server (run independent of the "cloud").
 - Much help has been provided by 8x8 developers, especially Saulo, Borris and Aaron *et al.*
 - Standalone Server prototyped and tested.
+- Most logging is removed for privacy.
+Comment out in the Install.sh the line indicated in the comments to keep logging.

 ## Invitation to use.